 - Arrange a time to complete Step 2 of the Competency Assessment and a time for the meeting with your student to discuss the feedback and ratings from your assessment (Step 3 of the process) well in advance of the required deadlines to allow for unexpected delays. - Check your student understands the feedback you are providing and record your feedback on the VLE. - Using the training plan template.
-Put a plan (with dates) in place that establishes opportunities to enable your student to be exposed to activities that will help them reach the required level of competency. - If you believe that any of the behaviours are not applicable in your placement setting, please contact a Practice Educator. - Seek help early.
-If you have identified or have concerns about your student's development of competency, contact a Practice Educator.
+Put a plan (with dates) in place that establishes opportunities to enable your student to be exposed to activities that will help them reach the required level of competency. - If you believe that any of the competencies are not applicable in your placement setting, please contact a Practice Educator. - Seek help early.
+If you have identified or have concerns about your student's development of competency, contact a Practice Educator. - For support, guidance or general advice on the Competency Assessment, do not be afraid to contact your Practice Educator.

-Table 1: Examples of Activities to support Competency Development
+Table 2: Examples of Activities to support Competency Development